Worship Information for Sunday

 9:30 a.m. in-person & online, 11:00 a.m. in-person

-The Welcome Center Bouquet is given to the glory of God and in celebration of our church’s Legacy Society by Margaret Valade and family.
+The Welcome Center Bouquet is given to the glory of God and in remembrance of those who are no longer with us during this expectant season.

 Mission Candle